-2. Definitions
+Definitions

-2.1 Financial Interests
+Financial Interests

-Financial interest means an interest of a description specified below which is your interest, your spouse's or civil partner's or the interest of somebody who you are living with as a husband or wife, or as if you were civil partners and you are aware that that other person has the interest.
+Financial interest means an interest of a description specified below which is your interest, or the interest of a close colleague or family member and you are aware that that other person has the interest.

-Interest Prescribed description Employment, office, trade, profession or vocation Any employment, office, trade, profession or vocation carried on for profit or gain.
-Sponsorship Any payment or provision of any other financial benefit (other than from the relevant authority) made or provided within the relevant period in respect of any expenses incurred by M in carrying out duties as a member This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992 .
-Contracts Any contract which is made between the relevant person (or a body in which the relevant person has a beneficial interest) and the relevant authority: (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.

-- Land Any beneficial interest in land which is within the area of the relevant authority. - Licences Any licence (alone or jointly with others) to occupy land in the area of the relevant authority for a month or longer. - Corporate Any tenancy where (to M's knowledge): - Tenancies - (a) the landlord is the relevant authority; and - (b) the tenant is a body in which the relevant person has a beneficial interest.
+Interest Prescrib bed description Employment, office, trade, profession or vocation • ployment, office, trade, profession or vocation In for profit or gain.
+Sponsorship Any payment or provision of any other financial benefit (other than from the relevant authority) made or provided within the relevant period in respect of any expenses incurred by M in carrying out duties as a member.
+This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992 .
+Contracts Any contract which is made between the relevant person (or a body in which the relevant person has a beneficial interest) and the Lancashire County Pension Fund: (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.
+Land Any beneficial interest in land which is within the area of the Lancashire County Pension Fund.
+Licences Any licence (alone or jointly with others) to occupy land in the area of the Lancashire County Pension Fund for a month or longer.
+Corporate Tenancies Any tenancy where (to the individual's knowledge): (a) the landlord is the Lancashire County Pension Fund; and (b) the tenant is a body in which the relevant person has a beneficial interest.